Advanced life cycle assessment methods

 Learning Objectives

-- Evaluate the environmental impacts of complex systems using advanced life cycle assessment methods integrated in specialized software tools
+- Relate the environmental impacts of engineering systems by using advanced life cycle assessment methods.

-- Explain how generic and current process life cycle data can be transformed to represent future changes in technology.
+- Describe how life cycle inventory data can be transformed to represent future changes in the technosphere.

 - Estimate the environmental impacts of large-scale systems using environmentally extended input-output analysis.